 Faculty:Faculty of Science & Technology

-Davide is a PhD Researcher in environmental and climate security.
-He is currently employed on the MEDEAS project as a Research Assistant.
+Davide is a Research Assistant, currently employed on the MEDEAS project.
 His research focuses on food and fuel riots driven by scarcity of natural resources, shocks to the Nexus (food, energy and water), and systemic risks.

 Davide Joined the Global Resources and Risk theme of the Global Sustainability Institute as PhD researcher in 2013.
 Davide holds a BA in Political Science – International Relations from the University of Bologna, Italy and an MA in Political Science – Environmental Economics and Environmental Policies from the University of Torino, Italy.